 My next challenge was to examine and simplify the number of steps needed for each user to complete their tasks within the product.

 After signing off the UX, I started to explore some of the fundamental brand elements.
-Both colour and typography play a key role in defining the product’s character.
+Both colour and typography play a key role in defining a product’s character.

 I designed a custom set of illustrations and badges to help simplify the user experience.
 The goal was to reduce the user's cognitive load by using simple visual metaphors to communicate complex meaning.